Our Board of Trustees:

 Whilst working as a science teacher she took an MA in Education, and then, following her move to the NHS, achieved a professional doctorate in Workforce Planning.
 This expertise enabled her to build on the staff development that was already in place at EPUT and build internal development pathways that can take staff through from entry level to registered professional status.
 Under her leadership she ensured that EPUT fully embraced the opportunities offered by the Apprenticeship Schemes.
 She worked with local colleges and universities to ensure EPUT staff could access the courses that met their career aspirations within the NHS, whether in clinical or non-clinical professions.
 In line with personal interests, Anthea worked on developing pre-employment pathways and engaged with initiatives such as Kickstart to offer employment trials to young people who are currently unemployed.

 Outside of work, some of her activities have demonstrated her commitment to education and opportunities for all.
-She has been a School Governor at a local primary school and is an active Mentor for young people engaged with the Prince’s Trust.
+She has been a School Governor at a local primary school and is an active Mentor for young people engaged with the King’s Trust.

 Dr Margaret Joojo-Richards

-Vice-Chair of Finance and General Purposes Committee
+Vice-Chair of the Board of Trustees, Vice-Chair of Finance and General Purposes Committee

 Claire Gill